MrZhouDawei/Oracle-Cloud/backup/README.md

 ### If `/data` is empty or not mounted

-Even if `/data` , if the source directory is empty  or not mounted the backup will still run but produce an empty archive.
+ If the source directory is empty  or not mounted the backup will still run but produce an empty archive.

 ## More Info